tarwn/lessthandot-hugo/blogs/content/posts/2010-05-27-transaction-log-size-cold-shrink-ldf.md

   <img src="/wp-content/uploads/blogs/DataMgmt/shrunk_4.gif" alt="" title="" width="628" height="141" />
 </div></p>

-## So the bottom-line…
+## So the bottom-line...

 Moving databases using backup/restore is a good method if your activity allows for this method.
 Just ensure a few things

-  * If log maintenance was not performed and you are stuck in Full recovery while finding the need for a shrink, you can do this successfully without a truncate_only but don’t forget to resize your files.
+  * If log maintenance was not performed and you are stuck in Full recovery while finding the need for a shrink, you can do this successfully without a truncate_only but don't forget to resize your files.
   * Do the full backup after the resize to prevent longer restores and maintaining the disk usage you really require.
   * A well maintained transaction log structure will prevent all of this.
 You will know precisely the sizing requirements at this level.